loTus04/loTus04/README.md

         self.bio = '''
             I am a young passionate about cybersecurity and IT in general.
             I mainly program in python.
-            Dev of the well known W4SP Stealer (lots of skids out there claiming its theres)''' self.age = 17
+            Dev of the well known W4SP Stealer''' self.age = 17

     def  __social__(self):